Skip to main content

 The command will verify that all cluster slots are filled before submitting.
 If nodes are still pending, it will fail with an error.

-Once all nodes have joined the cluster, one node must aggregate and submit the combined BLS public key.
+Once all nodes have joined the cluster, all nodes must aggregate and submit the combined BLS public key.
 This enables threshold BLS signatures for computation callbacks:

 arcium submit-aggregated-bls-key \